HaArLiNsH/TRR_Guide/README.md

 -[DDS converter](https://vvvv.org/contribution/dds-converter)
 A really great converter that Convert JPG,TGA,PNG to DDS using NVIDIA Texture Tools 2.0 with CUDA Acceleration.
 This is the batch converter I used to make to TRR_Guide suit set

-instruction for the type of .dds you need to use :

-- Use dxt1 with "Mipmaps" checked for the helmet, jetpack and suit
-- Use dxt5 with "Mipmaps" and "alpha" checked for the visor
-- Use dxt5NormalMap with "Mipmaps", "Normal" and "toNormalMap" checked for the NRM  (you must provide a normal map, it doesn't make NRM from your base texture)

 - [GIMP 2](https://www.gimp.org/fr/) + [BIMP.
 Batch Image Manipulation Plugin.](http://registry.gimp.org/node/26259)
 To batch modify your texture file , like the invert you need to do before converting .png to .dds or to batch resize